trhgquan/MTH089/practice/TREC-classification/readme.md

 Training dataset is [TREC on Huggingface](https://huggingface.co/datasets/trec) (which is the same but operating as a Torch dataset).
 I split the original TREC training set to a training and validation set with a ratio of 8:2.

-Code can be found [here](code/deep-learning/BERT-based-classification.ipynb)
+Implementation can be found [here](code/deep-learning/BERT-based-classification.ipynb)

 ### Finetuned XLM-RoBERTa
 I used [XLM-RoBERTa weights from huggingface](https://huggingface.co/xlm-roberta-base), finetuning hyperparameters include